Universal shot-noise limit for quantum metrology with local Hamiltonians

+for $J\!<\!\lambda$, which is also verified in Fig.\,\ref{fig:TFI-chain}(d), and $\lim_{t,N\to\infty}I(t)/(Nt^{2})\!=\!1$ for $J\!\ge\!\lambda$.
+We observe that the prefactor of the QFI, both for the ground state and for other separable states [as depicted in Figs.\,\ref{fig:TFI-chain}(c)-\,\ref{fig:TFI-chain}(f)], does not exhibit a significant difference in order of magnitude, i.e., <10, when compared to the optimal noninteraction scheme involving separable states, where $I(t)/(Nt^2)\!=\!\|\sigma_i^z\|^2\!=\!4.$

-\textit{SNL in the chaotic Ising model.---}Different from the integrable models, the operator complexity in chaotic models grows very rapidly~\citep{parker2019auniversal,balasubramanian2022quantum,rabinovici2021operator,barbon2019onthe,noh2021operator}.
-Nevertheless, Eq.~(\ref{eq:Universal-bound}) predict that even if the model is chaotic, where local operators are expected to growth fast than integrable models as long as the model only contains local interactions, the SNL cannot be surpassed by using separable states.
-To see such an example, we consider the Ising model with both transverse and longitudinal fields and the Hamiltonian is given by
+\textit{SNL in the chaotic Ising model.---} Different from integrable models, the operator complexity in chaotic models grows very rapidly\,\citep{parker2019auniversal,balasubramanian2022quantum,rabinovici2021operator,barbon2019onthe,noh2021operator}.
+Nevertheless, according to Eqs.\,(\ref{eq:Universal-bound}) and (\ref{eq:Gamma-LR-bound}), even in locally chaotic models, the SNL cannot be surpassed by using separable states.
+For instance, we consider the Ising model with both transverse and longitudinal fields described by the following Hamiltonian:

 where open boundary conditions are adopted.
-Energy-level spacing statistics indicate that this model is quantum chaotic for $J=h=\text{\ensuremath{\lambda}}$~\citep{noh2021operator,karthik2007entanglement}.{} Fig.~\ref{fig:chaoticIsing-LRI}(c-f) verify the prediction by Eq.~(\ref{eq:Gamma-LR-bound}) that separable states cannot surpass the SNL even in such chaotic short-range systems.
+Energy-level spacing statistics indicate that this model is quantum chaotic for $J\!=\!h\!=\!\lambda$\,\citep{noh2021operator,karthik2007entanglement}.
+Figures\,\ref{fig:chaoticIsing-LRI}(c)-\,\ref{fig:chaoticIsing-LRI}(f)\,verify the prediction by Eq.\,(\ref{eq:Gamma-LR-bound}) that separable states cannot surpass the SNL even in such chaotic short-range systems.
 To surpass the SNL, we are thus motivated to explore long-range models.
-The effect of quantum chaos in quantum metrology has been studied in Ref.~\citep{fiderer2018quantum} in the context of kick top, which is a single-spin model.
-Here, we show that quantum chaos plays no role in local chaotic many-spin models.
+The effect of quantum chaos in quantum metrology has been studied in Ref.\,\citep{fiderer2018quantum} within the context of kick top, which involves long-range interactions.
+Here, we show that quantum chaos plays no enhancement in the scaling of QFI in locally chaotic many-spin models.